 I am also interested in multiple methodological tools.
 My research often mixes econometrics, experiments, and ethnographic studies.
 Recently, I published a book chapter with B. Guy Peters on how to conduct survey experiments in public administration.

-At Pitt, I have taught Comparative Politics and am currently teaching Political Attitudes and Public Opinion (you can find my syllabi and teaching evaluations here).
+At Pitt, I have taught Comparative Politics and Political Attitudes and Public Opinion (you can find my syllabi and teaching evaluations here).
 I also worked as an adjunct lecturer at the Instituto Federal de São Paulo (Brazil), where I taught introductory courses of Economics, Financial Management, and Business Administration.
 I was also an adjunct at a Master in Economics offered by the Centro de Estudios Manuel Ayau (Spain) and the Universidad Francisco Marroquín (Guatemala), where I taught a course on Public Policy.